daviddarnes/daviddarnes.github.io/_posts/2015-08-19-new-site-structure-phase-1-complete.md

 ## The design & development

 I'm really pleased how this project went, to me it was like a perfect personal project process.
 I designed it using [Sketch](http://bohemiancoding.com/sketch/) and then uploaded versions to my dribbble account.
 I got a lot of good feedback from the community, made a couple of rebounds and fell upon [a final design](https://dribbble.com/shots/2219504-darn-es-Revision-2-Design).
+I also managed to get some [good feedback from Designer News](https://www.designernews.co/stories/56374-show-dn-darnes).
 I'm very grateful for the feedback, so thank you to them.

 After the design was finalised I started the build process.
-Because it was such a simple design I decided to try and build it entirely in the GitHub.com interface, you can find out how it went in an article I wrote for Tuts+.
+Because it was such a simple design I decided to try and build it entirely in the GitHub.com interface.
+I'm hoping to write up how it went in another article.

-I also managed to get some [good feedback from Designer News](https://www.designernews.co/stories/56374-show-dn-darnes).

 ## What's next?